Smart Parking Trials

 Mornington Smart Parking Trial

-Around 100 in-ground sensors were installed throughout Mornington in late December and will be trialled for six months.
+Launched in late December 2020, 100 in-ground sensors were installed throughout Mornington and will be trialled for six months.

 Rye Smart Parking Trial

-Rye Smart Parking and Amenities Trial is testing the performance of:
+Rye Smart Parking Trial is testing the performance of:

-- in-ground and camera car parking bay sensors
+- over 700 in-ground and camera car parking bay sensors

 The results of the trial will be evaluated with the potential of permanently deploying the smart parking technology in Rye, as well as extending the technology to other high demand areas of the Peninsula.